F1tenth-labs/Lab-2/README.md

 With our **second terminal** open we can use our keyboard as prompted to control the car.
 Running into a wall should send warning messages to your **third terminal** and eventually stop your car in place.

 ## Conclusion
-From the input data of the car's speed and surroundings we were able to implement an Emergency breaking system that works using debouncing to reduce false positives.
-Our `threshold_iTTC` and `debounce_threshold` can be changed to better optimize our breaking system in the future.
-Another potential problem with this breaking system is that it only works with head on collisions.
-If our car were to clip a corner while turning or to reverse into an object, our emergency breaking would not be able to detect the collision or stop it in time.
+From the input data of the car's speed and surroundings we were able to implement an Emergency braking system that works using debouncing to reduce false positives.
+Our `threshold_iTTC` and `debounce_threshold` can be changed to better optimize our braking system in the future.
+Another potential problem with this braking system is that it only works with head on collisions.
+If our car were to clip a corner while turning or to reverse into an object, our emergency braking would not be able to detect the collision or stop it in time.
 This is due to the `ranges` coming from the position of the LiDAR sensor on the car.
 We would have to take into account the distance of the object to the closest point on the car instead of just the sensor in order to fix this issue.
 We can use the dimensions of the car and trig to account for this, however that is outside the scope of this lab.